Council for Arab-British Understanding

-The Council for Arab-British Understanding (Caabu), is a not-for-profit organisation that works for a British Middle East policy rooted in support for international law, human rights and civil society.
-Since it was founded in 1967, Caabu has taken on a strong advocacy, media and educational role to help shape UK foreign policy and public opinion.
+The Council for Arab-British Understanding (Caabu) is a non-profit organization that is committed to promoting British Middle East policy based on international law, human rights, and civil society.
+Caabu has been active since its foundation in 1967, serving as an advocate, media and educational platform to shape UK foreign policy and public opinion.

-Caabu carries out a range of events and publications aimed at promoting greater understanding of the Arab world, in particular political issues.
-Caabu works with politicians, conducting in-depth parliamentary briefings and situation up-dates on the Middle East, in addition to taking politicians to the region.
-Caabu organises public and private meetings to raise awareness and tackle important issues in the Arab world.
+Caabu organizes a range of events and publications aimed at enhancing understanding of the Arab world, with a particular focus on political issues.
+The organization works with politicians, providing in-depth parliamentary briefings and updates on the Middle East, and also facilitates visits to the region.
+Caabu arranges various public and private meetings to raise awareness and address important issues in the Arab world.

-Caabu is a non-profit organisation funded by donations and membership fees.
+Caabu is funded through donations and membership fees, and operates as a non-profit organization.

 History

-Caabu was founded shortly after the 1967 war, when 98% of the British public were polled as knowing little or nothing about the Arab world.
-It was started by a group of politicians, journalists and academics whose aim was “to address the lack of a clear voice in British politics that valued relations with the Arab world and was prepared to stand up for Arab and Palestinian rights”.
-The organisation sought to challenge anti-Arab racism and Islamophobia, by engaging actively with the media to foster greater understanding and a more balanced coverage of the region.
+Caabu was established in the aftermath of the Six-Day War, as a survey revealed that only 2% of the British public had sufficient knowledge about the Arab world.
+The organization was founded by a group of academics, journalists, and politicians with the aim of filling the void in British politics and promoting friendly relations with the Arab world.
+Caabu sought to combat anti-Arab racism and Islamophobia by actively engaging with the media to encourage balanced coverage and greater understanding of the region.